getoutreach/gobox/pkg/ometrics/README.md

 }
 ```

+> [!IMPORTANT]
-*IMPORTANT* - While this function will initialize the default, global provider for the open-telemetry package, it will not automatically create or expose an http handler for consuming these metrics.
+> While this function will initialize the default, global provider for the open-telemetry package, it will not automatically create or expose an HTTP handler for consuming these metrics.
 This will still need to be done by the caller.
-However, as long as your service is using the golang stencil template, this should be provided for you through the `github.com/getoutreach/httpx` package.
-If your service is not using the template, then you will likely still need to create and configure an http endpoint for your metrics to be consumed through.
+However, as long as your service is using the `stencil-golang` module, this should be provided for you through the `github.com/getoutreach/httpx` package.
+If your service is not using the template, then you will likely still need to create and configure an HTTP endpoint for your metrics to be consumed through.

-**Setup Package Level Meter** *- recommended usage*
+### Setup package level meter (_recommended usage_)

 In order to setup instruments on which metrics may be recorded, a meter is first required.
 A meter ties the instrumented recordings to a scope and finally to the configured provider which will handle the exporting of those recorded metrics.
 An important note here is that these meters are intended to be **scoped**.
 According to the open-telemetry documentation, a meter should be scoped to a package.
 Because of this, it is expected by convention to use the package name of the calling code for this meter.
 See docs here: https://pkg.go.dev/go.opentelemetry.io/otel/metric#MeterProvider. *(The scope name from the meter simply gets added as an attribute on prometheus observations).*

+> [!IMPORTANT]
-*IMPORTANT* - Using the open-telemetry package's global `Meter` func will use whichever provider is currently configured, and the resulting meter will be tied to that provider.
+> Using the open-telemetry package's global `Meter` func will use whichever provider is currently configured, and the resulting meter will be tied to that provider.
 Because of this, it is important that you have called the `ometrics.InitializeMeterProvider` before creating any meters.

 ```go
 import (